Why It Works

 1/4 cup chopped cornichons (see note)

 2 tablespoons whole grain mustard (more or less to taste)

 1 1/4 cups mayonnaise

-Combine remaining sugar, remaining vinegar, celery, onion, scallion (if using), parsley (if using), pickles, mustard, and mayonnaise in large bowl.
+In a large bowl, combine remaining sugar, remaining vinegar, celery, onion, scallion (if using), parsley (if using), pickles, mustard, and mayonnaise.
 Stir with rubber spatula to combine.
 Fold in potatoes.
 Season to taste with salt and pepper.
-Cover and rest in fridge for at least 1 hour and up to three days before serving.
+Cover and rest in fridge for at least 1 hour and up to 3 days before serving.

 This Recipe Appears In

 |Servings: 8 to 12|

 |Total Carbohydrate 38g||14%|